wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

 -   Technical Requirements

-    -   Drupal 8/9, preferably with Drupal front-end
+    -   Drupal 9 with Drupal front-end

     -   All traffic over SSL